Walking track in Waitākere Ranges to be reopened after Kauri dieback scare

 Auckland Council said months of work and upgrades to protect kauri on the Kitekite track had been completed, enabling it to reopen.

-In May, forested areas of the Waitākere Ranges Regional Park and 10-higher-risk tracks in the Hunua Ranges Regional Park were closed.
+In May, forested areas of the Waitākere Ranges Regional Park and 10 higher-risk tracks in the Hunua Ranges Regional Park were closed.

 Auckland Council had since been working alongside local iwi Te Kawerau ā Maki in an effort to reopen tracks in the regional park.